leolca/textolivre/README.md

 ```
 French manuscrits also require the file ```gloss-french.4ht``` available at the template folder.
 See https://tex.stackexchange.com/questions/580456/error-when-using-polyglossia-french-and-make4ht

-The HTML generated by ```make4ht``` has many breaklines which as misinterpreted by some tools (like Marcalyc).
+The HTML generated by ```make4ht``` has many breaklines which have been misinterpreted by some tools (like Marcalyc).
 If you need to remove them and any other cleaning/prettifying, use ```tidy```.
 The following command might be used to remove breaklines
 ```
 tidy -m --output-xhtml --break-before-br --wrap 0 article.html 2> errs.txt
 ```